-If you’ve fantasized about visiting California’s beautiful Napa and Sonoma wine country but still have not fulfilled that dream, well, now is the perfect time.
+If you’ve fantasized about visiting California’s beautiful Napa and Sonoma wine country but still have not fulfilled that dream, the perfect time is now!

 Let me explain.

 When a natural disaster strikes a side effect is that we are bombarded with images of the ravaged area.
-True, we need to be aware of what is happening where and the severity.
-The problem, I think, lies in the 24/7 information culture we live in.
-An article that is days old will live forever on the internet.
+True, we need to be aware of what is happening and the severity.
+The problem lies in the 24/7 information culture we live in.
+An article that is several days old lives forever on the internet.
 If we are not diligent in fact-checking we become part of the problem, spreading incorrect information.

 Additionally, more than 90% of the crop had already been harvested.
-The remaining grapes that were still awaiting harvest were the thicker skinned varietals that are mostly impervious to the smoke.
+The remaining grapes that were still awaiting harvest were the thicker-skinned varieties that are mostly impervious to the smoke.
 2017 will be a good vintage.

 Let me say it again – The perfect time to visit Napa and Sonoma is now.

-Calistoga, a hamlet of 5,000 in northern Napa Valley, was one of the towns that was evacuated.
+Calistoga, a hamlet of 5,000 in northern Napa Valley was one of the towns evacuated.
 The fire came dangerously close.
 Though the town was spared, the economic loss was enormous.
-In all, about a week of business in the peak tourist season has been lost.
+In all, about a week of business in the peak tourist season was lost.

-For visitors, now is actually the perfect time to visit.
 Many hotels have dropped their rates significantly.
 Spas and other businesses are offering discounts.
-On Highway 29, the main road through the NapaValley, traffic is flowing.
-Normally in October, traffic can be annoying.
+On Highway 29 the main road through the NapaValley, traffic is light compared to a normal October, which is high season.
 The tasting rooms are not as busy, especially mid-week.
 That means you can get some personalized attention.
 Imagine having Napa all to yourself!
 Well, almost.

 And let’s not forget our friends in Sonoma county.
 Dry Creek and Russian River Valley are two popular wine areas that saw no damage at all from the fires or smoke.
 Yet they, too, have lost tourists.